TAPevents/orbit-permissions/README.md

 *user* is always required on the server.
 On the client defaults to current user.

-**Required permissions on the client: orbit-permissions:get-users-roles. if querying other users permissions.**
+**On the client, if querying other users permissions, requires the permissions:get-users-roles permission.**

 Returns true if user has *permission* that was defined by the *permission\_package* package.